Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Net interest margins begin to stabilize after the issuance of the $100 million sub-debt in the third quarter.
 This particularly large high interest cost resources has caused the third quarter interest -- net interest margin to decrease.
 As their weight becomes less-and-less going forward, we expect interest cost along with the rate changes will continue to -- interest margins continue to improve.
 We have been and diligently controlled the Bank’s overhead in line with the growth that we have had.
 We also have -- we will be mindful about our growth require added personnel and added expertise and we're making investments along the way and sometimes ahead of time.

 At the yearend our loan pipeline appeared to be stable and we’re anticipating that going into the future that the business activity of the bank will continue to be in the reasonable consistent manner and we have been, as we always have been maintain a very assets sensitive balance sheet.
-Should there be any further rate increases we will take advantage of that [ph].
+Should there be any further rate increases we will take advantage of that.
 I purposely keep our remarks very short this time in anticipating there would be lot of questions by you people.

 So, thank you very much.
 We’re ready for your questions.